 When you are in Jackson, you'll notice that it is more blue-collar than most other communities in America.
 35.39% of Jackson’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Jackson is a city of professionals, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Jackson who work in sales jobs (8.95%), management occupations (7.33%), and office and administrative support (6.41%).

-The education level of Jackson citizens is a little higher than the average for US cities and towns: 21.43% of adults in Jackson have at least a bachelor's degree.
+The population of Jackson overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Jackson, 21.43% have at least a bachelor's degree.

 The per capita income in Jackson in 2022 was $35,917, which is middle income relative to Minnesota, and upper middle income relative to the rest of the US.
 This equates to an annual income of $143,668 for a family of four.
 However, Jackson contains both very wealthy and poor people as well.